OldFire3107/SemiSimpleRootSystem/README.md

 # SemiSimpleRootSystem

 Work in progress...
+(The algorithms in this code are not optimized completely).

 The `main.py` shows and example of how this its used.

 ## RootSystem

 As of now it can generate the entire positive roots and all the roots of the root system.
 It also can plot the roots in A 2D plane but is only avaliable for root systems having only 2 simple roots.
+Also, it finds the relationships of the roots other than simple roots interms of commutatators of simple roots.
+This generated dictionary contains the constant and the commutator as a list.
+This can be used with Jacobi identity to find the commutator with any other root.
 The `main.py` shows the $SU(3)$ root system.

 ![Roots of SU(3)](SU(3).png "Roots of SU(3)")